montagestudio/docs.montagestudio.com/montagejs/repetition.md

 View in [Mfiddle](http://montagejs.github.io/mfiddle/#!/7883458).

-## Sorting and Filtering the Items in a Repetition
+## Sorting and Filtering the Items in `Repetition`

-To sort and filter items in a repetition you can use FRB expressions on the RangeController.
+To sort and filter items in a repetition you can use FRB expressions on the `RangeController`.

 * Adding or removing items from the source collection automatically updates the returned items.
 * When the value of the `filterPath` is `false`, the item will not be included in the repetition.
 * Using `sortPath` returns the items in sequential order, sorted by the value of the `property` when the path is a single property.

 You can also use complex expressions inside of sort and filter operations.
-For example, when the Repetition component's content has an index property that is a sequence of integers, you can filter out the odd numbers like this: `!(index%2)`.
+For example, when `Repetition`'s content has an index property that is a sequence of integers, you can filter out the odd numbers like this: `!(index%2)`.

 ```html
 <div data-montage-id="component">